Make Your Life Extraordinary

 Educational Background: As per the requirements outlined in the StudentAid BC Policy Manual, entrance into the Flight Instructor Rating Program necessitates candidates to have completed Grade 12 (or its equivalent).
 Alternatively, candidates may qualify as mature students, typically defined as individuals aged 19 or older who have not attended school full-time for 52 weeks.

 Meeting these prerequisites ensures that candidates have the necessary knowledge and experience to embark on the Flight Instructor Rating Program and ultimately become effective and knowledgeable flight instructors.
 Coastal Pacific Aviation Ltd is dedicated to providing a supportive and structured learning environment to help candidates achieve success in their instructor training.

 Transport Canada's Minimum Requirements for Completion

-preparation and use of lesson plans;
+Preparation and effective use of lesson plans.

-aircraft flight manuals and aircraft operating limits;
+Familiarity with aircraft flight manuals and operating limits.

-presentation of pilot decision-making concepts; and
+Presentation of pilot decision-making concepts.